Authy vs. Google Authenticator

 With every breach, every hack, every lost or stolen phone, online users have a similar thought: “I hope my private data didn’t just leak into the vast and very dark internet.”

-There’s good reason to fear: once your personal data is out there, it’s out there for good.
+There’s a good reason to fear: once your personal data is out there, it’s out there for good.
 That’s why online security is a trending topic these days.
 Usernames and passwords — no matter how clever they might be — aren’t protecting your accounts and devices anymore.
 And two-factor authentication, despite it being as simple to use as iTunes — is still far from being widely adopted.

 In short, people are slow to change, and when people do change their minds about 2FA, they typically first come across Google Authenticator for protection, because Google permeates so much of the internet, anyway.